AvaProtocol/OAK-docs/_docs/develop-custom-workflow.md

 ## Auto-compounding with Dynamic Dispatch

-Also new to Dynamic Dispatch is the abilityto schedule indefinitely recurring taskstoeliminate the needfor applicationsand users to define the set of times that atask will recur.
+Also new to Dynamic Dispatch is the ability to schedule indefinitely recurring tasks to eliminate the need for applications and users to define the set of times that a task will recur.

 In this example, Dynamic Dispatch is used to create an indefinite "Recurring" delegation that begins at a fixed time (expressed as a UNIX timestamp) and recurs at a set frequency (expressed in seconds).